Skip to main content

 How is operator mode different from running PayRam for myself?+

 Same software, different posture.
 Single-merchant mode: you use PayRam for your own store.
-Operator mode: you onboard other merchants, issue their API keys, manage configurations, act as their payment processor.
+Operator mode: you onboard other merchants, issue their API keys, manage configurations, and earn a markup on their volume.
 Think WordPress.org self-hosted vs. WordPress.com hosted — PayRam lets you be the hosted provider for your clients.

 What about compliance?+